jksinfo@jks.edu.sa 920004094

 What is the 8-Day scheduling Cycle?

-• The 8-Day scheduling Cycle runs over 8 school days (excluding weekends).
+• The 8-Day scheduling Cycle runs for 8 school days, excluding weekends.

-• At the end of the 8th day, Day 1 will re-start for the next 8-day cycle, so please ensure that the students bring the correct textbooks as per their cycle schedule.
+• After the 8th day, Day 1 starts again for the next 8-day cycle.
+Students should bring the correct textbooks according to their cycle schedule.

-• The swimming cycle schedule is attached in the Homework Diary / Student Planner and is specified by dates.
+• The swimming cycle schedule is provided in the Homework Diary/ Student Planner and specified by dates.

 Why choose the Eight Day Cycle?

-The 8-Day scheduling Cycle is a schedule program that was designed to maximize learning and teaching practices in the classroom.
-Used internationally at the most rigorous schools, it has been proven to show increased academic performance in students and was recommended by most of our educational consultants.
-Student movement, rotation and preparation for the next class are taken into consideration in the allotment of the class hours.
-This cycle extends instruction time and allows for increased student interaction thereby making lessons more meaningful.
+The 8-Day scheduling Cycle is a program designed to maximize learning and teaching practices in the classroom.
+It is used internationally in rigorous schools and has been proven to improve academic performance in students.
+It was recommended by our educational consultants.
+The allocation of class hours takes into consideration student movement, rotation, and preparation for the next class.
+This extends instruction time and promotes increased student interaction, making lessons more meaningful.

 What are the benefits of the 8-Day scheduling Cycle?

-Effective teaching and learning: Carefully designed lessons allow for a more student-centered approach to learning.
-Concepts can be taught, application can be performed and reinforcement done all in the space of a single lesson.
-For example, at the start of a lesson it takes about five-minutes for a student to settle and prepare his/her books.
-On average, in a writing lesson, a science or a mathematics lessons, it takes about 15 minutes to teach the concepts.
-Students then have enough time to interact and apply the taught concepts.
-Also, student movement from one class to another does not affect the time of teaching and learning.
+Effective teaching and learning: Thoughtfully planned lessons facilitate a more student-centered approach to learning.
+During a single lesson, students can learn new concepts, apply them, and reinforce their understanding.
+For instance, at the beginning of a lesson, it typically takes around five minutes for a student to settle down and organize their materials.
+On average, in a writing, science, or math lesson, it takes approximately 15 minutes to teach the concepts.
+Afterward, students have ample time to engage with and apply what they have learned.
+Additionally, transitioning from one class to another does not interfere with instructional time.

-Specialist periods: Because of the nature of the specialist subjects, increased time is the main benefit.
-For example in PE, changing and preparation time cuts into the teaching and learning time.
+Specialist periods: Due to the nature of specialist subjects, the main advantage is having more time available.
+For instance, in physical education, the time required for changing and preparation reduces the time available for teaching and learning.

-Extended breaks: Students are able to fulfill prayer obligations as well as enjoy a relaxing lunch.
-Furthermore, teachers are able to use the longer breaks to assist students who require reinforcement of concepts.
+Extended breaks: Students can fulfill their prayer obligations and also enjoy a relaxing lunch.
+Additionally, teachers can utilize the longer breaks to provide assistance to students who need extra support in understanding concepts.

 Have the Teacher-Student contact hours changed with the implementation of the 8-Day Scheduling Cycle?

-No, the 8-Day scheduling Cycle ensures that the required contact hours are safely reached.
+No, the 8-day scheduling cycle ensures that the necessary contact hours are achieved safely.

 How does the 8-Day Scheduling Cycle Day work?

-At JKS the cycle extends over eight school days.
-Thus for scheduling purposes we no longer refer to the days as Sunday, Monday, Tuesday, Wednesday and Thursday.
-Instead the days are referred to as Day One, Day Two until Day Eight.
+At JKS, the cycle lasts for eight school days.
+Therefore, for the sake of scheduling, we no longer use the names Sunday, Monday, Tuesday, Wednesday, and Thursday.
+Instead, we refer to them as Day One, Day Two, up to Day Eight.

 Are weekend days counted?

-No. Weekend dates are not counted.
-This means that if, for example Day 5 falls on a Thursday, then Sunday becomes Day 6.
+No, weekend dates are not included in the count.
+This implies that if, for instance, Day 5 lands on a Thursday, then Sunday will be recognized as Day 6.

 How many lessons are there in a day?

-In the Middle and Upper School there are a total of five lessons a day with 2 breaks.
-No one lesson/subject is repeated.
+In the Middle and Upper School, there are a total of five lessons per day with two breaks.
+Each lesson or subject is unique and not repeated.

-In the Primary School there are six lessons a day with 2 breaks.
+In the Primary School, there are six lessons per day with two breaks.

 How long is one lesson?

-In Upper school, the first four lessons are 70 minutes and the fifth period is 60 minutes.
+In the Upper school, the first four lessons are 70 minutes long, and the fifth lesson is 60 minutes long.

-In Primary school, all lessons in Grades 1 and 2 are for 50 minutes, while the first three lessons for Grade 3 to 5 are 60 minutes and the remaining three lessons are 50 minutes each.
+In the Primary school, all lessons in Grades 1 and 2 last for 50 minutes, whereas the first three lessons for Grades 3 to 5 are 60 minutes long, and the remaining three lessons are each 50 minutes long.

 Do we have blocks or “double periods” on any given day?

-No. Because each lesson lasts either 70 minutes or 60 minutes, it is not necessary to have block lessons or double lessons on one particular day.
-Therefore, no student will spend more than the maximum 70 minutes in any one particular lesson or subject on a given day.
+No, it is not necessary to have block lessons or double lessons on one specific day because each lesson lasts either 70 minutes or 60 minutes.
+As a result, no student will exceed the maximum of 70 minutes in any single lesson or subject on any given day.

 Are there any psychological benefits to the 8-Day Scheduling Cycle?

-Students feel that they have sufficient time to interact with their teachers and to inquire about any concepts that they need to clarify further.
-Most importantly, students have enough time to practice what has been taught.
+Students feel that they have enough time to engage with their teachers and ask for further clarification on any concepts.
+Importantly, students are given sufficient time to practice what has been taught.

-Teachers do not feel rushed to finish the lessons and are able to provide students with sufficient examples as required and time for interaction and practice.
+Teachers don’t feel pressured to rush through the lessons and are able to give students plenty of examples, as needed, along with ample time for interaction and practice.

 Is it difficult to implement the 8-Day Scheduling Cycle?

-Logistically, the implementation is very demanding.
-Implementation requires precise planning and preparation of PE Schedules and the Cycle Calendar.
-Implementing the eight-day cycle means doubling the work for the school as it requires the preparation of extremely “complicated” schedules and includes blocking common areas or facilities and taking into account that the beginning of each eight-day cycle is different from the one before.
-Example, in Cycle 1 the first day will initially be Sunday, after the eight-day cycle, in Cycle 2, the first day will be Wednesday… and so on.
+In terms of practicality, the implementation is quite challenging.
+The process of implementation involves careful planning and preparation of PE schedules and the Cycle Calendar.
+By adopting the eight-day cycle, it means that the workload for the school is doubled as it requires the creation of complex schedules.
+This also involves blocking off common areas or facilities and considering the fact that the start of each eight-day cycle varies from the previous one.
+For instance, in Cycle 1, the initial day will be Sunday, but in Cycle 2, the first day will be Wednesday… and so forth.